 I’ve just voted in the third national election in three years and it’s the only one where I feel like my vote matters.
-I have three citizenships: Canadian, American and Dutch, and I can vote in all three national elections, but I always feel like my votes in the first two countries are a bit of a show without much substance.
+I have three citizenships: Canadian, American and Dutch.
+And although I can vote in all three national elections, I always feel like my votes in the first two countries are a bit of a show without much substance.

 Everyone knows a lot about the US system and what a hot mess it is these days, so I don’t need to talk about gerrymandering and the Electoral College and all those fun topics.
 I vote in New Mexico, where my father lives, in a reliably blue county and state.
-I know it’s important to vote to make sure it stays that way (Every Vote Counts!) and I dutifully emailed my ballot in, but it really doesn’t feel like it made a difference.
+I know it’s important to vote to make sure it stays that way (Every Vote Counts!) and I dutifully email my ballot in each time, but it really doesn’t feel like it makes a difference.
 Only a few states have that power.

-Canada is not a mess, but I still have difficulty feeling like my vote counts.
-In 2019, the Supreme Court allowed expats to vote, no matter how long they’d been gone, so the federal elections in that year were the first time I could vote since I left the country in 2007.
-The riding I register in as an expat is my last address, which could be where I last lived, or maybe could stretch to my parents’ address, which I still use for some things.
-Both ridings, however, are among the 30% of those considered “safe” for the party who holds them.
-The last riding I lived in is the strongest of NDP (social democratic) strongholds.
-My parents, on the other hand, live in a staunchly Conservative riding, which does not match their political choices.
+Canada is doing pretty well by most standards, but when I vote there I also have difficulty feeling like it counts.
+For most of the time I’ve lived in the Netherlands, I couldn’t vote in Canada, but in 2019 the Supreme Court ruled that expats could vote, no matter how long they’d been gone or their plans for coming back.
+To vote in the federal elections of that year, I needed to register in the riding of my last address—whether that’s where I last lived or my parents’ address (which I still use for some things) is an open question.
+But, like in the US, my vote was unlikely to make a difference in either place.
+Both these ridings are among the 30% of those across the country considered “safe” for the party who holds them.
+The last riding I lived in is the strongest of the NDP (social democratic) strongholds, while my parents live in a staunchly Conservative riding (which does not match their political choices).
 And in a first-past-the-post system, only votes for the winning party count, just like in the US.

-However, also just like in the US, there’s also a difference between what the popular vote says and who’s in power.
+My vote also feels a bit wasted because, also just like in the US, there’s a difference between what the popular vote says and who’s in power.
 At the moment, there are five parties with seats in Parliament (the Conservatives (right), the Liberals (middle), the NDP (left), the Bloc Québécois (Québec separatists) and the Greens).
 In the last election in 2019, the Liberals got 33% of the vote, but 46% of the seats, mostly because of the NDP and Greens got far fewer seats than their popular vote would indicate.
 Their support is spread over more ridings, while the Conservatives and the Bloc are more clustered.

-It is of course also possible the popular vote may not be entirely representative, as some people vote strategically.
-I chose to register at my last address, but I actually voted Green, knowing that they wouldn’t win the riding but wanting to provide them with visible support.
-However, if my riding had been anything but super safe, I probably would have voted NDP, just to make sure that vote splitting didn’t allow the Liberals to win.
+It is of course also possible the popular vote itself may not be entirely representative, as some people vote strategically, going for their second choice in order to keep another party out, especially in ridings known to swing between parties, which can cut votes to smaller parties who are unlikely to win.
+In my case, I chose to register at my last address in the social democratic safe place and vote Green, knowing that they wouldn’t win the riding but wanting to provide them with visible support.
+However, if my riding had been anything but super safe, I probably would have strategically voted NDP just to make sure that vote splitting didn’t allow the Liberals to win.

-The Netherlands, now, here I feel like my vote was counted.
-For those of us used to a district system, it seems like a complex system.
+In the Netherlands, I feel like my vote in the general election last week actually counted.
+But how exactly it counted can seem complex to those of us used to a district system.
 There is a lot of choice: 37 parties participated in this last election, each with a list of up to 50 candidates.
-The ballot is the size of a small tablecloth as it needs to fit the names of up to 1579 candidates.
-You vote for one of them, filling in a circle with a red pencil.
+The ballot is the size of a small tablecloth to fit the names of all the candidates, all 1579 of them.
+You vote for one candidate of this mass, filling in a circle next to their name with a red pencil.
 1

 Of course, in real life things don’t work out that neatly.
 Parties have extra votes that aren’t enough for a seat, and some parties don’t get enough votes for even one seat.
 There are complicated formulas to figure out how to distribute these leftover seats.
 But for the most part, the make-up of the parliament reflects actual voting in a way simply not possible in other systems.

-Of course, not all is rosy when it comes to representation.
+Of course, not all is rosy when it comes to representation in the Netherlands.
 A government still needs to be formed, which is difficult when that requires a coalition of at least four parties to get a simple majority.
-The biggest parties now see who they can come to a coalition agreement with.
+After the election, the biggest parties have to figure who they can come to a coalition agreement with.
 The parties within the coalition hammer together a comprehensive package of agreements, which bind the parties to voting certain ways on certain subjects.
 While it would be difficult to govern without that, it does make debate on the subjects somewhat limited.
 The parties in the coalition are bound by their agreement and those outside it can’t get a majority.
-This limits the democratic principles of the government after the election.
+This limits the democratic functioning of the government after the election.

 So, despite the problems inherent in a coalition government, the Netherlands is still my favourite place to vote.
-Oh, I’ll keep sending in my other ballots, as I do believe in doing my part in a democracy, but will especially relish the more direct influence I have on who is in the government here.
+Oh, I’ll keep sending in my other ballots, as I do believe in doing my part in a democracy, but I will especially relish the more direct influence I have here in the lowlands.